 - Upper left hand: holds Agni (fire) symbolizing creation and destruction

-- Lower left hand: Points downward towards the demon Apasmara on which he dances
+- Lower left hand: Points downward toward the demon Apasmara on which he dances

 Read More – Nataraja – Understanding the Chola Bronzes

 Here Shiva is seen in ‘Bhairava Avatar, translating ‘Frightful’ from Sanskrit.
-Wearing crescent and cobra to high right and necklace around his neck, he seems to be marching in fury.
+Wearing a crescent and cobra to the high right and a necklace around his neck, he seems to be marching in fury.
 This sculpture has undergone destruction.
 Two of four hands and the lower half no longer exist.
-Yet, the rage in his expressions is evident with raised eyebrows swollen eyes and tusk.
+Yet, the rage in his expression is evident with raised eyebrows swollen eyes, and tusk.
 You admire the artists who could carve it in stone.

-Shiva holds the sword in his right hand, carrying Andhaka’s body after slaying him in left whose structure is broken.
+The Lord holds the sword in his right hand, carrying Andhaka’s body after slaying him in the left whose structure is broken.
 He carries a bowl with his other left hand to collect the dripping blood with the cobra coiled up around his hand.

-Shiv-Parvati, seated on Mount Kailash are playing the game of dice.
-Shiva wears the crown, a ‘Janeu’ or the sacred thread that goes from left to right, and is dressed up till his knee.
+Shiv-Parvati, seated on Mount Kailash is playing the game of dice.
+Shiva wears the crown, a ‘Janeu’ or the sacred thread that goes from left to right and is dressed up to his knee.
 Parvati is dressed in fine accessories with her hair falling in front.
-Upset with Shiva, she looks away as she lost the game of ‘Chopat’ (dice) only to discover Shiva has been cheating.
-Right behind her, between her and Shiva is women holding a child identified as ‘Kartikeya’ her son.
+Upset with the Lord, she looks away as she lost the game of ‘Chopat’ (dice) only to discover Shiva has been cheating.
+Right behind her, between her and the Lord is a woman holding a child identified as ‘Kartikeya’ her son.
 At Shiva’s feet skeleton of Bhringi is seen (he vowed to worship only Shiva for the rest of his life.)
-Unfortunately, this sculpture has undergone massive destruction, nothing much of anything remains, it was traced by the similar sculptures found in Ellora caves.
+Unfortunately, this sculpture has undergone massive destruction, nothing much of anything remains, it was traced by similar sculptures found in Ellora caves.

 Another panel depicts the wedding of Shiva and Parvati.
-See the coy expression of Parvati that is still so visible despite all the destruction to the panel.
+See the coy expression of Parvati that is still so visible despite all the destruction of the panel.

 The legend goes like this – once impressed by Ravana’s prayers Shiva grants him the wish.
-Ravana asks to be powerful, despite other deities as seen in the cravings protest to not do so, Shiva granted him the wish.
+Ravana asks to be powerful, and despite other deities as seen in the cravings protesting to not do so, the Lord granted him the wish.
 In order to test his might Ravana shakes up the mountain where Vishnu is seen riding Garuda on the top left, Shiva’s family and numerous other deities are around them.
-Lord Shiva simply moves his toe and the mountain stops shaking.
+Lord simply moves his toe and the mountain stops shaking.
 Pressure starts to crush and suffocate Ravana from the weight.
 He learned the lesson that he might be powerful but he can not even combat Shiva’s toe.
-Understanding what he did, he starts to sing songs praising Shiva after which Shiva forgives him and lets him go.
+Understanding what he did, he starts to sing songs praising the Lord after which the Lord forgives him and lets him go.

-On the sculpture at Elephanta caves, both hands and legs of Shiva suffer destruction.
+In the sculpture, both hands and legs suffer destruction.

-To the right of the tri-murti is another beautiful sculpture broken in pieces telling a tale clearly its suppose to – the story of holy river Ganga descending to earth from Shiva’s matted hair.
-This sculpture can be seen at many places across India.
-What makes this Elephanta caves one interesting is the three headed female representing Ganga, Yamuna, and Saraswati.
+To the right of the tri-murti is another beautiful sculpture broken into pieces telling a tale clearly it’s supposed to – the story of the holy river Ganga descending to earth from Shiva’s matted hair.
+This sculpture can be seen in many places across India.
+What makes these caves interesting is the three-headed female representing Ganga, Yamuna, and Saraswati.

 Ardhanarishvara at Elephanta Caves

-Left to tri-murti is probably the best sculpture accept the masterpiece signifying men and women as equal, one, whose existence remains insignificant without the other.
-‘Ardhanarishvara’ quite literally means half man half women, split from down the middle.
+Left to Tri-murti is probably the best sculpture except the masterpiece signifying men and women as equal, one, whose existence remains insignificant without the other.
+‘Ardhanarishvara’ quite literally means half man half woman, split from down the middle.

 Aspects of Shiva

-Based on six principles of the universe according to Hinduism, this sculpture shows three of six aspects of Shiva.
+Based on six principles of the universe according to Hinduism, this sculpture shows three of six aspects of the Lord.

-- Left face (viewers right) represents feminine side to Shiva, holding a lotus, there is a light smile carved on his face that cannot go unnoticed, it shows his caring nature to every being, called ‘Vamadeva‘ resembling Brahma.
+- The left face (viewer’s right) represents the feminine side, holding a lotus, there is a light smile carved on his face that cannot go unnoticed, it shows his caring nature to every being, called ‘Vamadeva‘ resembling Brahma.

-- Right face (viewers left) has a moustache is holding a snake in his hand, depicts Shiva filled in rage.
+- The right face (viewer left) has a mustache and is holding a snake in his hand, depicting him filled in rage.
 It is believed that his anger can burn the world into flames with his third eye.
 This form of his is known as ‘Rudra‘

-- Central face instantly soothes you into it at first gaze, engrossed in meditation Shiva here is enlightened, a yogi and engrossed into his thoughts to the betterment of the universe, this aspect of his is called ‘Tatpurusha‘ resembling Vishnu this also earns him the name ‘Yogeshwar‘
+- Central face instantly soothes you into it at first gaze, engrossed in meditation is enlightened, a yogi and engrossed in his thoughts to the betterment of the universe, this aspect of his is called ‘Tatpurusha‘ resembling Vishnu this also earns him the name ‘Yogeshwar‘

 Read More – Rudra Shiva of Tala